Prometheus9009/Learning1/README.md

 # example repository
-this is a sample repo, Hello world!
+this is a sample repo, Hello COders!

+This is a Second change.